 Power.
 The HDMI port does not provide power, so you’ll need to use the internal battery or add external power via the USB-C port.

 - The models that include a built-in HDMI port are the HERO7 Black, HERO6 Black, HERO5 Black, and HERO4 Black.
-You can add one to the HERO8 Black with the Media Mod accessory. ↩
+You can add one to the HERO8 Black and HERO9 Black with their Media Mod accessories. ↩

 - There are different types of USB hubs.
 Some are used to increase the number of USB ports available to your computer for data (i.e., so you can connect more devices to your computer).
 The type I’m talking about here is a charger hub, which plugs into a wall AC outlet and then lets you charge multiple devices at once.
 You can also get hybrid hubs that tackle both functions.
 Regardless, what you want in this case is a USB hub that transmits power, and not all of them do. ↩